OAGi/Score/docs/user_guide/index.rst

 To delete an Agency ID List:

-1. Go to the “Agency ID List” page by clicking the “View/Edit Agency ID List” menu item under the “Core Component” menu.
+1. Go to the "Agency ID List" page by clicking the "View/Edit Agency ID List" menu item under the "Core Component" menu.
 Make sure you are on a non-working Branch.

 2. Click the checkbox in front of the Agency ID List you want to delete.

-3. At the top right of the page, click the “Delete” button.
+3. At the top right of the page, click the "Delete" button.

 4. A dialog is displayed to confirm your intention.